What the T-Time is and isn't

 What is the T-Time made out of?

-Eventually, I would like to investigate special filaments like wooden and marble, but I don't have the time/budget to do that yet.
+Eventually, I would like to investigate special filaments like wooden and marble PLA as well for "premium" case options, but I don't have the time/budget to do that yet.